 Yes, the baby needs a diplomatic visa.
 Your mission or post should send a note verbale to Protocol Branch, with a copy of the personal data page in the baby’s passport and a copy of the Australian birth certificate.

 My family members are leaving Australia before I complete my posting.
 Must I inform Protocol Branch?

 Yes.
 Your relatives’ diplomatic visas will be ceased because they are no longer members of your household.
 If they wish to return to Australia for any reason, they will need to apply for appropriate visas from the Department of Home Affairs.

 I have lost my identity card.
 Can it be replaced?

 Yes.
 You should notify the police of the loss and send a copy of the police report to Protocol Branch with a request for a replacement card.

-You can find more information regarding Protocol processes in the Protocol Guidelines.
+Find more information regarding protocol processes in the Protocol Guidelines.